-- 6. It is sometimes necessary to develop new products or markets to enable the firm to move from areas where economic trends are poor into areas with more potential for growth. - 7.
+- 1. Debt maturities are usually lengthened, interest rates may be lowered, and some debt is usually converted into equity. - 2.
+When the quality of management has been substandard, a new team must be given control of the company. - 3.
+If inventories have become obsolete or depleted, they must be replaced. - 4.
+Sometimes the plant and equipment must be modernized before the firm can operate and compete successfully. - 5.
+Reorganization may also require an improvement in production, marketing, advertising, and/or other functions. - 6.
+It is sometimes necessary to develop new products or markets to enable the firm to move from areas where economic trends are poor into areas with more potential for growth. - 7.
 Labor unions must agree to accept lower wages and less restrictive work rules.
 This was a major issue for United Airlines in 2003 as it attempted to emerge from Chapter 11 bankruptcy protection.
-By threatening liquidation, UAL was able to squeeze a \$6.6 billion reduction in payroll costs from its pilots over 6 years, and another \$2.6 billion from its ground crew workers.
-This wasn't enough, though, and 3 years later UAL is still operating under bankruptcy protection.
+By threatening liquidation, UAL was able to squeeze a \$6.6 billion reduction in payroll costs from its pilots over 6 years and another \$2.6 billion from its ground-crew workers.
+This wasn't enough, though, and UAL didn't emerge from bankruptcy for another 3 years.